 PlainOldPants's Shader Presets

-This is more like an NTSC shader preset pack than a CRT shader preset pack.
 This is an incomplete, ongoing hobby project of mine to get these consoles’ video signals and colors to look more accurate on RetroArch.
-The main thing unique to this is its emulation of the color corrections found in real jungle chips’ data sheets.
+The main things unique to this are its customizeable video signal and its emulation of the color corrections found in real jungle chips’ data sheets.
 The US presets aim to emulate the colors of the Sony KV-20M10 and KV-20S11, without their Dynamic Color feature.

 2. Color alteration caused by the jungle chip.
-If you’ve seen the CXA2025AS NES palette, that’s one of the jungle chips you can choose (number 7 in the settings), except you can use it on Genesis now, and you can properly adjust contrast, brightness, color, and tint.
-(Sorry, but sharpness is stuck at 0.)
-Optionally, you can make bright colors smear over to the right, but I doubt this happened commonly, nor would anyone want it in their CRT shader.
+If you’ve seen the CXA2025AS NES palette, that’s one of the jungle chips you can choose (number 7 in the settings), except you can use it on Genesis now, and you can adjust the settings for contrast, brightness, color, and tint.

 3. Gamma and phosphor gamut.
 Gamma is handled using the BT.1886 EOTF function.
 The phosphor gamut is done using Chthon’s precomputed lookup tables with “fancy-pants” gamut compression, resulting in good phosphor gamut emulation without much performance cost.
 Afterglow is simulated using code from crt-guest-advanced, even if you choose a different CRT shader like Royale or Hyllian.